-Paste the Order ID supplied by CLC bio and press Enter.
-Please contact support-clcbio@qiagen.com if you have not received an Order ID.
+Paste the Order ID supplied by QIAGEN and press Enter.
+Please contact AdvancedGenomicsSupport@qiagen.com if you have not received an Order ID.

 Note that if you are upgrading an existing license file, this needs to be deleted from the licenses folder.
 When you run the downloadlicense.command script, it will create a new license file.